 We believe our low teacher to child/student ratios reflect a model of quality care, demonstrated by the positive relationships formed between each teacher and child, contributing to the enhanced learning, language, and academic development of our students.

-.
-At Jack and Jill, each class type follows a routine suitable for that age group.
-Each day, different activities are set out to challenge a child to build their age appropriate skills and to achieve milestones in areas of: physical growth, cognitive development, emotional and social development, language development, sensory and motor development.
-NEW for 2021, classes are now longer, there for outdoor learning and exploration will take a larger role in our daily class, enabling our students to learn more about our environment and their place in it.
+Each program follows a daily routine suitable for that age group.
+Each day, different activities are set out inside or outdoors, to challenge a child to build their age appropriate skills and to achieve milestones in areas of: physical growth, cognitive development, emotional and social development, language development, sensory and motor development.

-And finally, we see teachers and membership, as our own community of families, where when we get together, we can share ideas, stories, achievements or be a sounding board, for each other.
-This connection is vital to the formation of healthy, family friendships and can be a life line for many.
+And finally, we see teachers and membership, as our own community of families, where when we get together, we can respectfully share experiences, ideas, stories, achievements or be a sounding board, for each other.
+These connections are vital to the formation of healthy, family relationships, friendships and can be a life line for many.